 Think of this as a slightly more advanced money line, where your wager will pay off so long as you pick the correct winner of the game or the match and that winner has a point spread at the end of the game that matches the wager, too.

 Let’s say that the Maryland Terrapins are playing West Virginia in college football.
-Maryland is favored with a money line of -170 to +150 for West Virginia.
+Maryland is favored with a line of -170 to +150 for West Virginia.

 At the same time, though, the point spread has Maryland at -14.5 with -110 odds.
 This would mean that Maryland needs to win by 15 points or more for the water to come do, and each $110 wager would win $100.

-These kinds of Maryland sports betting odds are also super simple to understand, basically asking you to place a wager on whether or not the final score of a game is going to be over or under the number that has been chosen by the oddsmakers.
+Over/Under, these kinds of Maryland sports betting odds are also super simple to understand, basically asking you to place a wager on whether or not the final score of a game is going to be over or under the number that has been chosen by the oddsmakers.

 In that Maryland versus West Virginia example we just mentioned a moment ago, we might say that the online betting odds for this football game are pegged at an O/U of 59.5.